maoouu/DTLS_django/README.md

 # Data Tracking and Log System
-A database ledger system powered by Django! <br>
+A database logging system powered by Django! <br>

 ## Installation:
 **Resources Used:**